vslavik/bakefile/docs/tutorial.rst

-Compiling a custom file is as simple as setting the ``compile-commands`` property on it to the command (or several commands) to compile the file, ``outputs`` property withthe list of created files and optionally filling in additional dependencies:
+Compiling a custom file is as simple as setting the ``compile-commands`` property on it to the command (or several commands) to compile the file, ``outputs`` property with the list of created files and optionally filling in additional dependencies:

 .. code-block:: bkl